 If you’re interested in using donor eggs to achieve pregnancy, our fertility doctors and their teams help you through the decision-making process.
 Steps along the way include:

 - How to find a donor: An egg donor can be someone you know or an anonymous woman.
-If you are looking for an anonymous donor, you can choose from our local pool of donors.
-These women have already passed our rigorous medical and psychological screening process.
 If you choose a donor from an outside agency, she will have to go through our comprehensive screening before we can begin a cycle.
-However, the availability and selection from outside agencies is sometimes quicker than getting matched within our system.
+This process is designed to be completely anonymous.
+If you choose someone you know, our fertility specialists can discuss your known donor and help determine if this person is a good candidate.

 - What to look for in a donor: Ideally, an egg donor should be between 21 and 34 years old to ensure the best quality eggs.
 You may also want to consider other characteristics – such as physical traits, ethnic background, family medical history, education and personality.
-Our team will help connect you with the ideal donor from our screening program to help you build your family.
+Our team will help you with any questions you have about the selection process and determine what to look for in a donor to give you the best chance at success.

-- Fresh and frozen eggs: Using fresh eggs requires syncing your cycle with the donor’s, whereas using frozen eggs allows for more flexible timing.
+- Fresh and frozen eggs: Using fresh eggs requires syncing your cycle with the donor’s so the eggs can be inseminated immediately after they are retrieved and so a fresh transfer of any embryos can be planned.
+Whereas using frozen eggs, which have already been harvested from the donor and are frozen, allows for more flexible timing.
 If you are interested in frozen eggs, we have a partnership with MyEggBank to help you find a donor.
 This option is typically quicker and less expensive.
+Talk to your physician to better understand the difference between the two options.

 - Fertilizing the donor eggs: Your doctor uses in vitro fertilization (IVF) to fertilize the donor eggs with sperm from your partner or a sperm donor.
 The resulting embryo (or embryos) are transferred to your uterus usually within 5 days of egg retrieval.